How We’re Wired for Goodness

 Christakis: Yes, but I’m the only one that became a hospice doctor.
 That’s correct.

-Tippett: But you’ve written that it was your work in hospice, with people who were dying, that deepened your fascination with universal human inclinations and qualities.
+Tippett: [laughs] But that you’ve written that it was your work in hospice, with people who were dying, that deepened your fascination with universal human inclinations and qualities.

 Christakis: Yes, because death is another thing that unites us all, isn’t it?
-And yet —
+And —

 Tippett: And each death is intensely personal, and yet — what was it that you saw there that — of course, death is universal, but it seems like you also experienced a universality to the experience of death.